stakater-archive/StakaterCloudDocs-Archived/content/sre/backup-restore/backup-restore.md

 ## Service viewpoint
 ### Backup

-Stakater takes automatic backup of all kubernetes resources(manifests) and volumes.
-The backups are stored in your cloud account.
-By default, backups are taken after every 1 hour and are retained for 24 hours.
-To enable more frequent, resource specific or varying retention, please contact Stakater Support.
+Stakater Agility Platforms offers Two kinds of Backups.

+1. Kubernetes Resources (Including Stakater AP and non Stakater AP namespaces)
+2. Volume Backups (Only Stakater AP namespaces)

+These Manifests and Volume Backups are stored on the Cloud Provider under your account.

 ### Restore